mikewest/internetdrafts/first-party-cookies/draft.md

 2. Features like `<link rel='prerender'>` {{prerendering}} can be exploited to create first-party contexts without the risk of user detection.

-In addition to the usual server-side defenses (CSRF tokens, etc), client-side techniques such as those described in {{app-isolation}} may prove effective against CSRF, and are certainly worth exploring in combination with first-party-only cookies.
-First-party-only cookies on their own, however, are not a substantial barrier to CSRF attacks.
+In addition to the usual server-side defenses (CSRF tokens, ensuring that "safe" HTTP methods are idempotent, etc), client-side techniques such as those described in {{app-isolation}} may prove effective against CSRF, and are certainly worth exploring in combination with first-party-only cookies.
+First-party-only cookies on their own, however, are not a barrier to CSRF attacks as a general category.

 ## Examples